Symphony No. 1 (Ives)

 The piece is scored for 2 flutes, 2 oboes, cor anglais, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani and strings.
 There is also an optional part for a third flute.
-The new critical edition adds side drum percussion in the coda of the finale.(Recent recordings by Andrew Litton and Carlos Dudamel include these percussion parts).
+The new critical edition adds side drum percussion in the coda of the finale.(Recent recordings by Andrew Litton and Gustavo Dudamel include these percussion parts).